 - Table 3: Experience Based Entry Scheme.

-- Applicants Selection Rank for Admissions:
+- Applicant Selection Rank for Admissions:

 - Recent secondary education applicants who have not attempted any further studies will be assessed on the basis of their ATAR or ATAR equivalent and any adjustment factors where applicable.

-- Higher education study applicants who have completed a minimum of one year full time equivalent bachelor studies will be assessed on the basis of their best tertiary results from all assessable qualifications.
+- Higher education study applicants who have completed a minimum of one-year full time equivalent bachelor studies will be assessed on the basis of their best tertiary results from all assessable qualifications.

 - Vocational education and training (VET) study applicants will be assessed on the basis of their best results from completed VET qualification at AQF level 5 or higher.
 If the VET qualification is incomplete, applicants will be assessed on the basis of their best secondary study results.